spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-replace-spryker-module-dependencies.md

 {% info_block infoBox "Example" %}

 A company working with the Payone and Refund modules decides they want to use a different refund functionality.
 They can replace the core refund module with their own implementation that satisfies the same interface.
-This requires that they first replace the existing refund module with a new refund implementation in the project code.
-Then, they will have to reroute the Payone module to communicate with the new refund functionality instead.
+This requires replacing the existing refund module with a new refund implementation in the project code.
+Then, they must reroute the Payone module to communicate with the new refund functionality instead.

 {% endinfo_block %}